Adam Carolla: Television

-1996 through 2004
+1996-2004

 From 1996 to 2000, Carolla and Dr. Drew hosted Loveline on MTV, a television version of the radio show.
-Carolla began his first original television series with The Man Show, along with partner and friend Jimmy Kimmel, on Comedy Central from 1999 to 2003.
+Carolla and frequent collaborator Jimmy Kimmel created and co-hosted sketch comedy series The Man Show on Comedy Central from 1999 to 2003.
+The show was controversial due to its humor, with many critics accusing it of being sexist due to its portrayal of scantily clad women.
 He left The Man Show at the same time as Kimmel.
 Carolla has continued his work with Kimmel as a writer and guest on Jimmy Kimmel Live!.
 He also appeared on an episode of Space Ghost Coast to Coast around this time.

 Carolla and partner Daniel Kellison are the heads of Jackhole Productions.
 The two created the television show Crank Yankers for Comedy Central, which revived the Mr. Birchum character.
 The show premiered in 2002 on Comedy Central and returned to MTV2 on February 9, 2007, running again until March 30, 2007.
 The show screened in Australia on SBS Television and The Comedy Channel between 2003 and 2008.
-The show revived in 2019.
+The show was again revived in 2019, returning to Comedy Central.

-2005 through 2008
+Corolla also starred in the role of Spanky Ham for the Comedy Central adult animated series, Drawn Together.

+2005-2008

-From August 2005 to November 2005, Carolla hosted the talk show Too Late with Adam Carolla on Comedy Central.
+From August to November 2005, Carolla hosted the talk show Too Late with Adam Carolla on Comedy Central.

 Also in 2005, Carolla was featured in a home remodeling program called The Adam Carolla Project wherein he and a crew of old friends renovated his childhood home.
 The 13 episodes aired on the cable channel TLC (The Learning Channel) from October through December 2005.
 The house was then sold for 1.2 million dollars.

 In 2006, Carolla appeared on the special summer series Gameshow Marathon as a celebrity panelist on the Match Game episode.

 On the February 18, 2008, broadcast of his radio show, Carolla announced that he would be one of the contestants on the next season of Dancing with the Stars.
 Later in the broadcast, it was revealed to Carolla that his partner would be Julianne Hough.
 He was voted off on the April 8, 2008, episode after his performance of the Paso Doble, after incorporating a demonstration of unicycle riding in his dance routine.